What is being planned?

 Along with the refurbishment of our existing fitness studio, gym and library, we are also:

 - Refurbishment of the current reception desk and surrounding spaces with additional seating and improved area for tennis retail items.

 - Refurbishment of the core leisure changing room facilities.

-- An expansion of the existing first floor studio to create greater capacity.
+- An expansion of the existing first-floor studio to create greater capacity.

 How will I check-in when I arrive?

 Members will be able to use the new self-service machine on arrival to enable access.
-For prompt entry to the gym and studios we ask customers to remember to bring their membership cards with them.

 Will there be any changes to the current tennis programme?

 The existing external and internal tennis courts will be retained and no changes are proposed to the current programme.

 Will you be providing additional exercise classes and are they included in my membership?